gpeterson406/GreenwoodBookHTML/02-reintroductionToStatistics.md

 the bin counts.
 This order is prefered so that the counts are still readable if the vertical line and a bin count are in the same horizontal position.

-(ref:fig2-9) Histogram (left) and density curve (right) of values of test statistic for 1,000 permutations with bold vertical line for value of observed test statistic.
+(ref:fig2-9) Histogram and density curve of values of test statistic for 1,000 permutations with bold vertical line for the value of observed test statistic.

 <div class="figure" style="text-align: center">
 <img src="02-reintroductionToStatistics_files/figure-html/Figure2-9-1.png" alt="(ref:fig2-9)" width="75%" />